Strikeeaglechase/Discord-Framework/readme.md

 	constructor(event: CommandEvent); // If you extend the command event class then pass in the original command event to assign the values
 }
 ```

-### CommandEvent and Slash Commands

-CommandEvent has some slight changes when it comes down to a slash command.
-It will still send the same CommandEvent, however the `message` and `args` fields will be empty.
-Instead, information about this command can be found in `interaction`.

 ## Argument Parsing
 ```